Chapter 14:

 “Really?”

 “Hold on.”
-Teri held up his fist, stopping their party’s movement.
-“I think I’ve heard something.”
+Teri held up a fist to stop their party’s movement.
+“I think I’ve heard something…”

-“One…” Yayoi tilted her head, pushing her concentration further.
-“No… Three.
-There’s one right around the corner, and it’s slowly moving towards a group of three in the intersection.
+“One—” Yayoi wiped the blood off her nose.
+“No… three.
+There’s one right around the corner and it’s slowly moving towards a group of three in the intersection.
 They’re not doing anything… They’re just waiting.”

 “Were they moaning?”
-Teri interjected, somewhat scared.
-Both at the thought of Taku moaning at Yayoi in response and the monster suddenly deciding to turn back and see them; at worse, it’s going to turn into another all-out brawl.
-He’s starting to hate tight corridors.
+Teri interjected, somewhat scared at the thought of Taku moaning to Yayoi out of nowhere and the monster deciding to turn back to see them.
+At worst, it would turn into another all-out brawl.

-“And here I was, thinking I can make you look like a scaredy piece of shit,” Yayoi tapped Teri’s shoulder, chuckling.
+“And here I was, thinking that I can make you look like a scaredy piece of shit,” Yayoi chuckled.
 “But I guess your ears weren’t wrong.
 Good job, Teri.”

 “So, we’re fighting rats now?”
-Taku tip-toed to Teri’s back to tap his shoulder too.
-“Should be tougher but tankier than the dolls.
-If they’re as fast, then that’s just bullshit.
-What do you think?”
+Taku asked.
+“They should be tougher and tankier than the dolls.
+If they’re fast… then that’s just bullshit.”

 Yayoi smiled.
 “Relax—”

-“Yay…” Taku slowly raised his fist in the air.
-He asked Yayoi for a high-five, Yayoi reluctantly gave Taku one.
-“Yay… Team Friendship?”
+“Yay…” Taku slowly raised his fist in the air, asking Yayoi for a high-five.
+“Team… Friendship?”

-Teri switched his weapon to a wooden spike.
-“Lemme take a crack at it.
+Teri switched his weapon to a dagger.
+“Let me take a crack at it.
 I’ll try to kill the first one by the corner as fast as I can.
 If the rats in the intersection come in, Taku… please bind whoever is in the front.”
 He glanced at Yayoi.
-“And for you, feel free to step in once you feel comfortable.
-Do your thing however you want, just let me know when I gotta duck or get out of the way or something.”
+“And for you… Feel free to step in once you feel comfortable.
+Do your thing however you want.
+Just let me know when I gotta duck or get out of the way or something.”

 “Hack.”